 God told Moses to tell Aaron that the host would contain 12 precious stones.
-These stones were to be twelve in number, according to the names of the twelve sons of Israel.
+According to the names of the twelve sons of Israel, these stones were to be twelve in number.
 They were inscribed on the two stones on their shoulders.
 According to their terms and the order in which they were born.
 On each of them, he shall carve, as on the seal, a name from the number of the twelve tribes.

 According to the previous description of the Levites’ and Aaron’s garments in the Bible, the host was adorned with 12 precious stones symbolizing the 12 tribes of Israel.
 They were as follows:

 1. carnelian 2. chrysolite 3. emerald 4. turquoise 5. sapphire 6. amethyst